 For 1980, the aging second-generation Chevrolet Camaro (the title of Car and Driver‘s road test for the 1980 Z28 was a cruel “A medieval warrior on the path to a rocking chair“) received some updates, including exterior styling changes and a more powerful engine for the Z28.
 Not much could be done about the general lack of space efficiency (the EPA rated all Camaros as subcompact cars), the relatively high weight, and the fairly primitive technology.

-Standard exterior and mechanical equipment included in the $7,121 base price of the Z28 (about $20,500 in today’s dollars) included heavy-duty shocks and springs, sport mirrors, a front air dam, a rear spoiler, body-colored wheels, and white-lettered radial tires.
-Inside, power steering, full gauges, center console, cut-pile carpeting, and vinyl bucket seats were standard.
+The Z28‘s base price was $7,121; about $26,600 in today’s dollars and just about what a base 2022 Camaro 1LS goes for.
+Standard exterior and mechanical equipment included heavy-duty shocks and springs, body color Sport mirrors, a front air dam, a rear spoiler, and P225/70R15 white-lettered radial tires (a size still readily available) on body-colored 15-inch wheels.
+Inside, power steering, full gages, center console, cut-pile carpeting, and vinyl bucket seats were standard.

-Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape are starting to get interesting numbers at auctions.
-A Red 1980 Z28 went for $13,000 at Mecum’s January 2014 auction in Kissimmee.
-According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1/Concours condition is $26,800.
-A more normal #3/Good condition version is valued at $13,100.
+Long neglected by the collector market and with most now used up, late second-generation Z28s in good or great shape now get interesting numbers at auctions.
+A largely stock Black 1980 Z28 went for $45,000 at Mecum’s January 2022 auction in Kissimmee.
+According to Hagerty’s valuation tools, all the money for a 1980 Z28 in #1/Concours condition is $47,600.
+A more normal #3/Good condition version is valued at $21,000.

 Make mine Red, I think.
-Surprisingly, the most popular color in 1980 was Dark Blue.
+Surprisingly—at least to me—the most popular Camaro color in 1980 was Dark Blue.